Scott Bighorse: Oklahoma House of Representatives

 Bighorse's first state legislative campaign was backed by the Indigenous Democratic Network.
 In March 2006, he was the only Democratic Party candidate for the 36th district seat of the Oklahoma House of Representatives.
 After Jack Rankin entered the race, Bighorse defeated him in a party primary election four months later.
 Bighorse subsequently faced Eddie Fields and won election to the Oklahoma House of Representatives in the November 2006 general election.
 In March 2007, he was named to the Native American Caucus of the Oklahoma Legislature, serving as spiritual counselor and as a member of the caucus's advisory team.
 Bighorse ran for reelection in 2008, this time losing to Fields.
 Bighorse was the only incumbent state representative in Oklahoma to lose during the 2008 election cycle.

 Osage Nation political career

 Following his single term as a state representative, Bighorse began campaigning for the 2010 Osage Nation tribal election in August 2009.
 The first round of the election was held on 7 June 2010.
 In a runoff election on 19 July 2010, he was elected assistant principal chief, and formally assumed the office on 4 August 2010, alongside principal chief John Red Eagle, who preceded him as assistant principal chief.
 Following Red Eagle's impeachment and removal from office in January 2014, Bighorse became principal chief.
 Bighorse completed Red Eagle's term, choosing not to run for the office in his own right.
 Soon after becoming principal chief, Bighorse named Terry Mason Moore assistant principal chief.
 Bighorse served as principal chief until Geoffrey Standing Bear assumed the role on 2 July 2014.
 Bighorse took office as a member of the Osage Nation Congress in July 2018.
+He was reelected in 2022.